opoupeney/dfd/source/gsguide/getting-started.rst

 Get started now building your first DreamFace app!

-Follow the step-by-step tutorial below to Create your First App or find out more about DreamFace by checking out one of topics below.
-For a deeper dive visit the :ref:`developer-guide-label`, a hands on reference with examples of best practices for the most common use cases for developing with DreamFace.
+Create your First App or find out more about key DreamFace feature by checking out one of the step-by-step tutorials listed below.
+In the Samples and MiniApps section you'll be able to explore best practices for using DreamFace.
+For a deeper dive, visit the :ref:`developer-guide-label`, a hands on reference with examples of best practices for the most common use cases for developing with DreamFace.

 The Basics
 ^^^^^^^^^^